nim-works/cps/README.md

 # but each usage of the .cps. macro can have its own dispatcher
 # implementation and continuation type, allowing you to implement
-# custom forms of async or using an existing library implementation
+# custom forms of async or use an existing library implementation
 from cps/eventqueue import sleep, run, spawn, trampoline, Cont

 # a procedure that starts off synchronous and becomes asynchronous